-Have you ever been on an extreme diet where you lose weight rather quickly at first, but over time it becomes harder to lose weight and it becomes very difficult to stick with your diet because the hunger pangs intensify?
+Have you ever been on a starvation diet where you lose weight rather quickly at first, but over time it becomes harder to lose weight and it becomes very difficult to stick with your diet because the hunger pangs intensify?

 Many popular diets suggest very low calorie consumption.
 They recommend women to eat 800-1,200 calories per day, and men to eat 1,500-1,800 calories per day.
 These diets are appealing because they can make you lose weight quickly at first, even though they lead to failure in the long run.

-Many experts don’t recommend extreme diets as a way to lose fat and neither do we.
-There are at least 9 reasons why you should avoid extreme diets if you want to lose fat permanently.
+Many experts don’t recommend starvation diets as a way to lose weight and neither do we.
+There are at least 9 reasons why starvation diets don’t work for weight loss.

 When you drastically reduce your food intake, your body will sense starvation.
 It will then activate the starvation response in your body.
 The starvation response is a set of adaptive mechanisms to protect your body from starvation by slowing down your metabolism and burning less fat.